Blog

 Reach for Power Automate when the logic is simple to moderate, the volume is modest, the work is event-driven, and it spans several Microsoft 365 services.
 Approvals, alerts and light synchronisation are its sweet spot.
 If a citizen developer can maintain it and it does not run thousands of times an hour, a flow is very likely the right answer.

-Why it matters: choosing the lightest tool that does the job keeps cost down and keeps the solution understandable to the people who rely on it.
+Choosing the lightest tool that does the job keeps cost down and keeps the solution understandable to the people who rely on it.

-When NOT to use it — reach for AL or Azure Functions
+When NOT to use it: reach for AL or Azure Functions

-Be honest about the limits.
+Be realistic about the limits.
 Move the logic into an AL extension when it must run inside a posting transaction, enforce business rules atomically, or react instantly within BC.
 Move it to an Azure Function when you need complex transformations, high throughput, heavy third-party calls, or proper retry and error handling at scale.
-Power Automate is poor at tight loops, large data volumes and intricate branching — flows like that become slow and unreadable.

-Why it matters: forcing complex or high-volume logic into a flow produces something that is hard to test, hard to debug and prone to timing out.
+Power Automate is poor at tight loops, large data volumes and intricate branching.
+Forcing complex or high-volume logic into a flow produces something that is hard to test, hard to debug and prone to timing out.
 Picking the right layer up front saves a costly rewrite later.

 Limits and governance to watch

 Even good flows need discipline.
-Watch API and action limits (request throttling and per-plan quotas), the licensing tier required for premium connectors, and ownership — a flow tied to one person’s account dies when they leave.
+Watch API and action limits (request throttling and per-plan quotas), the licensing tier required for premium connectors, and ownership: a flow tied to one person’s account dies when they leave.
 Establish naming conventions, use service accounts, and keep flows in a managed environment with DLP policies so data does not leak through an unsanctioned connector.

-Why it matters: ungoverned flows are the classic shadow-IT problem.
+Ungoverned flows are the classic shadow-IT problem.
 A little structure keeps automation an asset rather than a hidden liability.

 ← All articles